The Gottman Doctors: Women Tend to Be More Unhappily Married & Non-Cuddlers Have an Awful Sex Life!

 Notable Quotes

-69% of our problems are not solvable, and successful couples learn to manage them rather than resolve them
+69% of our problems are not solvable, so successful couples learn to manage disagreements rather than resolve them

-The Four Horsemen are criticism, contempt, defensiveness, and stonewalling - these predict relationship failure
+The Four Horsemen of criticism, contempt, defensiveness, and stonewalling are the strongest predictors of relationship failure

 Products Mentioned